Montana

 Little Bighorn Battlefield National Monument

-The Battle of Little Bighorn lies along the Little Bighorn River, which is within the western edge of the Great Plains region of the US.
+Little Bighorn Battlefield lies along the Little Bighorn River, which is within the western edge of the Great Plains region of the US.
 The ground surface is an undulating terrain created by ridges of the underlying bedrock, ravines, and coulees (small, intermittent streams).
-The bedrock exposed within the park includes the Upper Cretaceous Age Judith River (~80 to 76 million years old) and Bearpaw Formations (~75 to 70 million years old).
-The Judith River Formation was deposited along the shoreline of the Western Interior Seaway, which was a body of water that covered much of the middle of North America from the Gulf of Mexico up into Canada during the Cretaceous time period.
-The Judith River Formation is comprised of sandstones and shales deposited along the shoreline and is one of the major dinosaur fossil bonebeds in the US.
+The bedrock exposed within the park is split between two formations: the Upper Cretaceous Age Judith River (~80 to 76 million years old) and younger, overlying Bearpaw Formations (~75 to 70 million years old).
+The Judith River Formation lies mostly in the western half of the park, which is mainly on the righthand side of the road as you drive into the park.
+The Judith River Formation was deposited as sandstones and shales along the shoreline of the Western Interior Seaway, which was a body of water that covered much of the middle of North America from the Gulf of Mexico up into Canada during the Cretaceous time period.
+The Judith River Formation is also one of the major dinosaur fossil bonebeds in the US.

 Dolichorhynchops osborni